Can I find out any more detailed information on a trip that I'm interested in?

 No, you’ll always be fine in English.
 My trips take place in French speaking regions and I’ll be happy to translate for you.
 However, if you are keen to improve your French I’ll also be happy to help you to do this.

 This is a personal decision, but if you value your knees I strongly recommend you try walking with poles.
+I love hiking with poles, and I find they keep me upright, they keep me balanced, I can easily cross muddy or snowy ground, I can more easily get over streams, I can use them to push aside vegetation, I can lean on the....they are just an all round good thing!
 If you want to try some you can rent from me.
-On certain hikes where we’re likely to encounter snow, or slippery terrain, I will insist that you take at least one pole, which can be telescoped down to carry on your sac if you don’t want to use it.
+On certain hikes where we’re likely to encounter challenging terrain, I will insist that you take at least one pole, which can be telescoped down to carry on your sac if you don’t want to use it.

 What if I have a medical condition?